 The Subject Properties have been planned and zoned, as well as developed, for residential uses.
 The County has identified other land as necessary for recreational facilities.
 The evidence in the record shows that there are two private beach accesses in the exception area.
 One beach access runs between Tax Lots 123 and 3204 to the beach.
 See Application, Exhibit Q, p.
 2. The other access runs from Pine Beach Loop between Tax Lots 113 and 114, and then along the southern boundary of Tax Lot 114 to the beach.
 See Application, Exhibit Q, p.
 2; Exhibit F, Attachment 1 (field photos).
-The proposed structure will improve the northern beach access with a gravel path and ramp that goes over the rock revetment and allows improved access to the beach and the proposal does not do anything with let alone interfere with the southern beach access.
+The proposed structure will improve the northern beach access with a gravel path and ramp that goes over the rock revetment and allows improved access to the beach access.